deatheyes/MysqlProbe/README.md

 * leave("/cluster/leave"): A http interface to make the node left from its cluster.
 All the slave of the node would be removed.
 * remove("/cluster/remove?addr="): A http interface to remove a slave from a master. 'addr' is the server address of the slave.
 * listnodes("/cluster/listnodes"): A http interface to list the topology of the node.
-* config-update("/config/update?{key}={value}"): A http interface to config the node dynamiclly.
-Only 'report\_period\_ms', the sampling freuency of this node, supported currently.

 ## Configuration
 The configuration is a yaml file:

 	slave: true      # true if run as slave.
 In gossip mode, those nodes not slave are initialized as master.
 	serverport: 8667 # websocket address the node listen
-	interval: 10     # report interval, slaves and master(s) will report assembled data period by websocket
+	interval: 10     # report interval, slaves and master(s) will report assembled data periodically by websocket
 	cluster:
 	  gossip: true   # true if run as gossip mode
   	  group: test    # cluster name